 Permanent disability pension: If assessed with a total disability, the basic pension is 85% of the insured's annual earnings up to age 65; thereafter, 70% of earnings.

-Annual earnings are the earnings the insured would have earned in one year if the disability had not begun.
-The minimum annual earnings used to calculate the pension are €11,340.
+Annual earnings are the earnings the insured would have earned in one year if they had not been assessed with a disability.

+The minimum annual earnings used to calculate the pension are €11,890.